thorsten/phpMyFAQ/documentation/documentation.md

 *   **Answer**

     The content is an answer to the question or a solution for a problem.
 The content can be edited with the included WYSIWYG (**W**hat **Y**ou **S**ee **I**s **W**hat **Y**ou **G**et) editor when JavaScript is enabled.
 You can place images where you want with the integrated image manager.
 The Editor can be disabled in the configuration if you want.

 *   **Language**

     You can select the language of your FAQ.
 By default the selected language saved in the configuration will be chosen.
 You can create entries in multiple languages like this: Write an article in English (or any other language) and save it.
 Now choose *Edit FAQs* and edit your English FAQ record.
 Change the question, answer and keywords and change language to, let's say Brazilian Portuguese. *Save* the FAQ record.
 Now you can, when you click *edit records*, see both FAQs in your list, having the same id, yet different languages.

 *	 **Attachments**

 	 You can add attachments like PDFs or any other binary data using the **Add attachment** button.
 If you click on the button, a popup opens and you can upload an attachment.
 Please keep in mind that the PHP configuration about upload size will be checked.

 *   **Keywords**

     Keywords are relevant for searching through the database.
 In case you didn't include a specific word in the FAQ itself, but it is closely related to the content you may wish to include it as a keyword, so the FAQ will come up as a search result.
 It is also possible to use non-related keywords so that a wrongly entered search will also lead to the right results.

 *   **Tags**

     You can add some tags about the current FAQ here.
 An Ajax-based auto-completion method helps you while typing your tags.

 *   **Author**

     It is possible to specify an author for your FAQ.

 *   **Email**

     It is possible to specify the author's email for your FAQ, but the email address won't be shown in the frontend.

 *   **Solution ID**

     Every FAQ generates automatically a so-called solution ID.
 All records can be accessed directly by putting this ID into the search box.

 *   **Active?**

     If a FAQ is "active" it is visible in the public area and will be included in searches.
 Is it "deactivated" it will be invisible.
 Suggested FAQs are deactivated by default to prevent any abuse.
 *   **Sticky?**

     If a FAQ is "sticky" it is a very important FAQ record and will be shown always on all pages on the right column.
 You should mark records as sticky if they are very important for your whole FAQ.
 Sticky records also appear at the top positions of the lists of FAQ entries.

 *   **Comments?**

     If you do not want to allow public comments for this FAQ you can disable the feature here.
 *   **Revision**

     Like a wiki, phpMyFAQ supports revisions of every entry.
 New revisions won't be created automatically but you can create a new one if you click on "yes".
 The old revision will be stored in the database and the new current revision will be displayed in the public frontend.
 You can also bring back old revisions into the frontend if you select an old revision and save them as a new one.

 *   **Date**

     You have three options for the FAQ creation date.
 You can choose to refresh the date of the FAQ entry for every update, or you can keep the date, or you can set an individual date for the FAQ entry.

 *   **Permissions**

     If you add or edit a new entry, you can set the permissions for users and groups.
+Please note that the permissions of the chosen category override the permissions of the FAQ itself.

 *   **Record expiration time window**

     If you need to you can set a time frame from one date to a second date when the FAQ entry should be valid and visible.
 Before and after this time frame the entry isn't visible and cannot be accessed.

 *   **Date**

     Date of the last change.

 *   **Changed?**

     This field is reserved for comments that can reflect what changes have been applied to a certain entry.
 This helps multiple admins to keep track of what happened to the entry over time.
 Any information entered here will remain invisible in the public area.

 *   **Changelog**

     The changelog lists all previous changes, including user and date of change.

 You can edit and delete all records as well.
-Please note that old revisions won't be deleted.
+Please note that old revisions won't be deleted until the whole FAQ is deleted.

 phpMyFAQ lets visitors contribute to the FAQ by asking questions.
 Every visitor is able to view these open questions in the public area, and may give an answer.
 If you wish to get rid of open questions you can do so using this section.
 Alternatively you can take over a question and answer it yourself and hereby add it to the FAQ.